-Carbohydrates also known as carbs are one of the most important nutrients present in drinks and food we consume.
+Carbohydrates are also known as carbs are one of the most important nutrients present in drinks and food we consume.
 Other essential nutrients are fat and protein.
 Carbs include fiber, sugars, and starches.

 If we have diabetes, counting these nutrients can be highly beneficial.